MetOffice/fab/docs/source/features.rst

 Fortran Include Folders and Incremental Build
 --------------------------------------------
-Fab generates a hash of mod file dependencies, and notices if a dependency changes, triggering a recompile.
+Fab generates a hash of Fortran `*.mod` file dependencies, and notices if a dependency changes, triggering a recompile.
-However, it can only currently do this for mods inside the project workspace (or source_root override).
+However, it can only currently do this for Fortran `*.mod` files inside the project workspace (or source_root override).
-It will *not* notice if a mod changes in an include folder elsewhere.
+It will *not* notice if a Fortran `*.mod` changes in an include folder elsewhere.

 An example is the UM build which uses GCom's mpl.mod.
 This issue is raised in `#192 <https://github.com/metomi/fab/issues/192>`_.